bcanozter/Simple-Cpp-Shell/README.md

  This software is designed to serve as a C++ shell interface that accepts user commands, then execute each command in a separate process.In addition, it provides a history feature that allows the user to access the most recently entered commands.

  "!!" will trigger the history command and will show a list of commands that have been entered.
- In order to run a command from the list, user must type "!<number>" where the number is the index from the history list.
+ In order to run a command from the list, user must type "!1" where the number is the index from the history list.

- Command Examples;
+ Supported Commands;
                     ps
                     cal
                     date